electric-cash/electric-cash/doc/README.md

-Bitcoin Core
+Elecric Cash Core
 =============

 Setup
 ---------------------
-Bitcoin Core is the original Bitcoin client and it builds the backbone of the network.
+Elecric Cash Core is the original Bitcoin client and it builds the backbone of the network.
 It downloads and, by default, stores the entire history of Bitcoin transactions, which requires a few hundred gigabytes of disk space.
 Depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Bitcoin Core, visit [bitcoincore.org](https://bitcoincore.org/en/download/).
+To download Elecric Cash Core, visit [bitcoincore.org](https://bitcoincore.org/en/download/).

 Running
 ---------------------
-The following are some helpful notes on how to run Bitcoin Core on your native platform.
+The following are some helpful notes on how to run Elecric Cash Core on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/bitcoin-qt` (GUI) or
+- `bin/elcash-qt` (GUI) or
-- `bin/bitcoind` (headless)
+- `bin/elcashd` (headless)

 ### Windows

-Unpack the files into a directory, and then run bitcoin-qt.exe.
+Unpack the files into a directory, and then run elcash-qt.exe.

 ### macOS

-Drag Bitcoin Core to your applications folder, and then run Bitcoin Core.
+Drag Elecric Cash Core to your applications folder, and then run Elecric Cash Core.

 ### Need Help?